JonPSmith/MvcUsingBower/B4BCore/README.md

 1. A extension class called [BowerBundlerHelper](https://github.com/JonPSmith/MvcUsingBower/blob/master/WebApplication.Mvc5/App_Start/BowerBundlerHelper.cs)
 which needs to be placed in you MVC application so that it has access to various MVC features.
+I have placed this in the MVC's  directory as it replaces `BundlesConfig.cs`.
+*Note: this isn't really the right directory to put this class as it doesn't need any actions at startup.
+However putting it in the `App_Start` directory in place of `BundlesConfig.cs` makes the change pretty obvious.
+You can place this file anywhere inside your MVC application.*
 2. A [BowerBundles.json](https://github.com/JonPSmith/MvcUsingBower/tree/master/WebApplication.Mvc5/App_Data)
 file that contains the list of bundles and their files.
 This is used both by Grunt/Gulp to prepare the files and by B4B to deliver the correct files at run time.
 *Note: This file should be placed in the App_Data directory of a MVC5 project (not sure where to put it in ASP.NET Core 1).*
 3. A class library called